In this article you will learn everything about stonewalling in relationships.

 3. Practice self soothing

 Gottman says men are more likely to think negatively about their partner during the break.
-But it’s paramount you don’t do that and take your mind to neutral state instead.
+Those breaks only make matter worse if you allow negative feelings to fester.

 Some good activities during the break include: